bariccattion/fluent_ui_horscroll_bug/README.md

-# example

-The app showcase for [fluent_ui](https://pub.dev/packages/fluent_ui).

-To run this app, run `flutter create .` in the terminal to generate the platform specific builds, and then run `flutter run`
+# Fluent UI Horizontal Bug

+All the tests are located inside /lib/screens/snippets.dart The rest of the project is straight up copied from the Example App Tested with 4.0.0-pre.0, and also 3.12.0